PAST EXHIBITION

 Opening Reception:

-UPCOMING EXHIBITION
+PAST EXHIBITION

 Home/Land

 Baxter St at the Camera Club of New York is proud to present Home/Land, an exhibition curated by Zoraida Lopez-Diago, Baxter St’s 2024 Guest Curatorial Initiative Recipient.
-Featuring works of photographers Samantha Box and Sheida Soleimani, Home/Land explore themes of belonging, displacement, family, and the personal and geopolitical histories that shape their lives.
+Featuring works of photographers Samantha Box and Sheida Soleimani, Home/Land explores themes of belonging, displacement, family, and the personal and geopolitical histories that shape their lives.

 The landscapes, wildlife, flora, and fauna depicted by Box and Soleimani become spaces for reimagining and inserting overlooked narratives into both the art world, and wider discourse.
 Food, in particular, emerges as a powerful symbol of both cultural identity and the commodification of people and the products they grow and harvest.
 As stewards of their respective legacies, Box and Soleimani keep nature and its sustenance as metaphors for growth, healing, and the preservation of place.